pyrsmk/run/README.md

 end
 ```

+> The `rspec` task will look into `spec/src` by default, so the above task is just explanatory is you want overload default behaviour.

 ## Exit codes

 Run has specific exit codes so you can handle it better in some environments, like in CI or in deployments: